 Folk Arrangements Sheet Music for Strings and Other Groups

-I’m a violist who plays folk music, and for many years I have been composing my own harmony parts to accompany traditional tunes from Ireland, Scotland and England.
-I have published the sheet music for my arrangements, which you can buy in digital form (pdf) and print out yourself.
+I’m a violist who plays folk music, and for many years I have been composing my own harmony parts to accompany traditional tunes from Ireland, Scotland, and England.
+I have published the sheet music for my arrangements, which you can buy in digital form (PDF) and print out yourself.

 The arrangements are primarily aimed at bowed string players.
 There are packs of simple duets, and also flexible four-part harmony arrangements which can be used by various different ensembles.